-How to travel from and to Chiang Mai Railway Station
+How to Get From Chiang Mai Railway Station to Chiang Mai City Centre

 Chiang Mai Railway Station is one of the busiest railway stations in Thailand and is the gateway to explore Northern Thailand and the famous Golden Triangle.
 The station is also the final stop of the State Railways of Thailand Northern Line.